OPC UA – Open Platform Communications Unified Architecture

 Communication mechanisms for different requirements

-OPC UA based on TSN
+OPC UA client/server

-Another step into the digital future and towards IIoT (Industrial Internet of Things)
+Time-Sensitive Networking – another step into the digital future and towards IIoT (Industrial Internet of Things)

 Guaranteed, scalable bandwidths, optimized Quality of Service (QoS) mechanisms, real-time capability, and very low transmission latency in communication networks: Siemens relies on Time-Sensitive Networking (TSN) to get the most out of automation networks while meeting constantly growing requirements.
 As a result, communication from machine to machine and from machine all the way up to the operator level can achieve new heights in terms of speed and reliability.
 TSN is defined within the framework of IEEE 802.1 and combines a series of individual standards that affect only the data-link communication layer (layer 2).